NaoyukiKanda/LibriSpeechMix/README.md

 }

 @inproceedings{kanda2020joint,
-  title={Joint speaker counting, speech recognition, and speaker identification for overlapped speech of any number of speakers}, author={Kanda, Naoyuki and Gaur, Yashesh and Wang, Xiaofei and Meng, Zhong and Chen, Zhuo and Zhou, Tianyan and Yoshioka, Takuya}, booktitle={Proc.
+  title={Joint Speaker Counting, Speech Recognition, and Speaker Identification for Overlapped Speech of Any Number of Speakers}, author={Kanda, Naoyuki and Gaur, Yashesh and Wang, Xiaofei and Meng, Zhong and Chen, Zhuo and Zhou, Tianyan and Yoshioka, Takuya}, booktitle={Proc.
 Interspeech}, pages={36--40},